HK-0712/4507_manus_version/report/3_Design_Patterns.md

 # Part 3: Design Patterns

-This section explain the three design patterns that I used in MEMS system and why they are important.
+This section explains the three design patterns that I used in MEMS system and why they are important.

 ## 3.1 Command Pattern

 ### 3.1.1 What is Command Pattern
-Command Pattern is a behavioral design pattern that turn a request into a stand-alone object.
+Command Pattern is a behavioral design pattern that turns a request into a stand-alone object.
 This object contains all information about the request.

 ### 3.1.2 Why I Use It
 In MEMS, I have 12 different functions (create ensemble, add musician, delete musician, etc.).
 Without Command Pattern, all these logic will be put in Main class which make the code very messy and hard to maintain.
 Also, I need undo/redo functionality which is very difficult to implement without Command Pattern.